thoughtworks/arthritiscampaign/README.md

 	  %a#view-manifesto{ :href => "/images/manifesto#{settings.language_suffix}.jpg"}

-If the link "/images/manifesto.jpg" need a French translation, just create an link named "/images/manifesto-fr.jpg" under the same folder.
+If the resouce pointed by the "/images/manifesto.jpg" need a French translation, just create the resourced with the link "/images/manifesto-fr.jpg".

-**Note: The ruby variable settings.language_suffix will be empty if user language is English, but 'fr' for French.**
+**Note: The ruby variable settings.language_suffix will be empty if user language is English, but '-fr' for French.**

+###Translate video
+Since the URLs of English video and French video are not following the pattern of "url/url-fr", a custom HTML property and Javascript are used to set the url based on user language setting.
+In the file, views/layout.haml:

+	  %iframe#video{ :src => "http://player.vimeo.com/video/42697821", 'src-fr' => "http://player.vimeo.com/video/42697820"}

+custom property 'src-fr' is the video URL for French.

+	 if(language == 'fr'){
+          $("#video").attr("src", $("#video").attr("src-fr"));
+        }
+In the same file the embeded Javascript will reset src property based on the language setting.

+##Credits
+The original code base is from [Israel Love Iran](https://github.com/rafaelpetry/israelovesiran).

+Written by Peter Zhao and Rafael Ferreira from Thoughtworks.